How to Clean Laminate Wood Floors Without Streaking: Pro Tips

 For sensitive, unsealed laminate floors, there are some models specially designed to be as gentle as possible to minimize damage.

 All in all, look through the product description of each cleaner model before you make your purchase to make sure that it works with your floor.
-Choosing the wrong one could spell disaster.
+Choosing the wrong one could damage your investment.
 For example, if you were to steam clean an unsealed laminate floor, the board could warp from the heat.

-Hope this guide on how to clean laminate wood floors without streaking has been helpful for you!
-Taking care of laminate floors is difficult, but ultimately worth it with its natural beauty and cheap installation cost.
+Hope this guide on how to clean laminate floor without streaking has been helpful for you!
+Taking care of laminate floors is challenging, but ultimately rewarding with its natural beauty and cheap installation cost.

 Plus, as you can see, it is not as complicated as most people think it is.
 You really only need to be careful and have proper knowledge to keep it shiny (which you now have!)